KingJamesSong/OrthoImproveCond/README.md

 <img src="celeba_comparison2.jpg" width="99%">

-The proposed orthogonality techniques can be also used for unsupervised latent disentanglement of generative models.
+The proposed orthogonality techniques can be also used for unsupervised latent disentanglement of generative models such as EigenGAN and vanilla/simple GAN.

-More extended experiments will be updated sooon!
-Stay tuned.

 ## Usage (decorrelated BN)